mtx13/Figure8Recommender/README.md

 ## Project Motivation <a name="motivation"></a>
   This project was built as part of the Udacity Data Science nanodegree.

   The objective is to merge and load actual disaster messages provided by Figure Eight Inc. to a database.
 The next step is to build a recommender engine to correctly categorize each message based on the 36 categories provided by FigureEight.
-The web app developed as part of othe project can be used to enter new messages and see which agencies should be notified of the disaster.
-The web app also graphs some of the data using Plotly.
+The web app developed as part of of this project allows the user to enter new messages and see which agencies should be notified of the disaster.
+The web app also graphs the category & genre detail of the stored data using Plotly.

   Details to run python scripts and load the web page can be found in the [Execution](#execution) section.